 The Company records a right-of-use asset and a lease liability at the lease commencement date.
-The right-of-use asset is initially measured at cost, consisting of the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or restore the site on which it is located; less any lease incentives received.
+The rightof-use asset is initially measured at cost, consisting of the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or restore the site on which it is located; less any lease incentives received.

 The right-of-use asset is depreciated on a straight-line basis over the lease term.
 The lease term consists of the non-cancellable period of the lease; periods covered by options to extend the lease, where the Company is reasonably certain to exercise the option; and periods covered by options to terminate the lease, where the Company is reasonably certain not to exercise the option.
+The right-of-use asset is adjusted for remeasurement of lease liabilities resulting from a change in future lease payments arising from a change in rate or a change in the assessment of whether an extension or termination options will be exercised.

 The lease liability is initially measured at the present value of lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company's incremental borrowing rate.
 The Company generally use their incremental borrowing rate as the interest rate implicit in our leases cannot be readily determined.
 The lease liability is subsequently measured at amortized cost using the effective interest rate method.
+After the commencement date, the lease liability is remeasured if there is a modification, including a change in the lease term.
 Certain leases require us to make payments that relate to property taxes, insurance, and other non-rental costs.
 These non-rental costs are typically variable and are not included in the calculation of the right-of-use asset or lease liability.